Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 • Follow a clear plan when you find damage: If you spot a problem, start by safely documenting the issue with photos.
 Next, call a professional for a thorough inspection to understand the full scope and get a clear recommendation on whether to repair or replace.

-What Are the Telltale Signs You Need a New Roof?
+5 Signs You Need a New Roof

 Your roof does a fantastic job of protecting you from the elements, but it won’t last forever.
 Spotting trouble early can save you from costly, stressful repairs down the road.
 While some signs are obvious, others are more subtle.
 Paying attention to these key indicators will help you know when it’s time to call in a professional for an assessment.
 Here are the five most common signs that your roof is nearing the end of its life.

-Your Shingles Are Damaged or Missing Granules
+Your Shingles Are Curling, Cracking, or Bald

 Take a look at your shingles, as they often provide the first clues of wear.
 Are any of them cracked, curling at the edges, or buckling?
 These are signs that they’re losing their integrity.
 Another thing to watch for is granule loss.
 Those sand-like granules on asphalt shingles aren’t just for color; they protect the shingle from UV rays and damage.
 When they start to wear away, you might see dark, “bald” patches on your roof.
 If you find a lot of these granules in your gutters, it’s a clear signal that your roof’s protective layer is deteriorating and can no longer effectively shield your home from water intrusion.
 A quality residential roofing system depends on every shingle being in top condition.